flutter/flutter/CONTRIBUTING.md

-Once you've got everything set up, you can run an example using your locally built engine by switching to that example's directory, running `pub get` to make sure its dependencies have been downloaded, and using `flutter run` with an explicit `--engine-src-path` pointing at the `engine/src` directory.
+Once you've got everything set up, you can run an example using your locally built engine by switching to that example's directory, running `pub get` to make sure its dependencies have been downloaded, and using `flutter run` with an explicit `--local-engine-src-path` pointing at the `engine/src` directory.
 Make sure you have a device connected over USB and debugging enabled on that device:

  * `cd /path/to/flutter/examples/hello_world`
  * `pub get`
- * `../../bin/flutter run --engine-src-path /path/to/engine/src`
+ * `../../bin/flutter run --local-engine-src-path /path/to/engine/src --local-engine=android_debug_unopt`

-If you put the `engine` and `flutter` directories side-by-side, you can use `--engine-debug` instead of the tedious `--engine-src-path /path/to/engine/src`, and the `flutter` tool will automatically determine the path.
+If you put the `engine` and `flutter` directories side-by-side, you can skip the tedious `--local-engine-src-path` option and the `flutter` tool will automatically determine the path.

 You can also specify a particular Dart file to run if you want to run an example that doesn't have a `lib/main.dart` file using the `-t` command-line option.
 For example, to run the `tabs.dart` example in the `examples/widgets` directory on a connected Android device, from that directory you would run:

- * `flutter run --engine-debug -t tabs.dart`
+ * `flutter run --local-engine=android_debug_unopt -t tabs.dart`

 If you're going to be debugging crashes in the engine, make sure you add `android:debuggable="true"` to the `<application>` element in the